 (3) A power or duty delegated by the Minister under this section shall, if exercised or performed by the delegate, be exercised or performed in accordance with the instrument of delegation.

+[Section 18 amended: No. 40 of 2020 s.
+111(1).]

 19. Delegation by Authority

 (1) The Authority may, with the approval of the Minister, delegate, either generally or as otherwise provided by the instrument of delegation, to —